Kartapuce/kartapuce.github.io/_architecture/secure smtp infrastructure.md

 {% include gallery id="gallery1" type="center" %}

-**Disclaimer:** These are obviously not the real architecture and IP addresses for reaching to a friend on GMail!
-{: .notice--warning}

 **Note:** Based on original learning material from [ANSSI](https://www.ssi.gouv.fr/) documentation *Recommandations relatives à l’interconnexion d’un système d’information à Internet*.
 {: .notice--info}